-Dr. Danielle Marie Howard, MD is a neurologist in Framingham, MA specializing in neurology (brain & spinal cord disease).
-She graduated from University of Miami, Miller School of Medicine.
-Dr. Danielle Marie Howard, MD is affiliated with Tufts Medicine and PRATT NEUROLOGY ASSOCIATES INC.
+Dr. Danielle Marie Howard, MD is a null in Boston, MA specializing in psychiatry & neurology, general practice and neurology (brain & spinal cord disease).
+She graduated from University of Miami Miller School of Medicine in 2010 and has 16 years of experience.
+Dr. Danielle Marie Howard, MD is affiliated with Tufts Medicine and Tufts Medical Center Neurology + Cerebrovascular Diseases.

 Autoimmune Diseases